sezdevx/learn/vim/readme.md

 * To turn off the special meanings of `. + *` symbols, use `\V` e.g.
 `/Vhttp:\/\/domain.name/`, but you still need to escape some characters like `\/ \?`

+* To replace all occurrences of a searched text `:%s/test/text/g`.
+To replace just one occurrence in the current line `:s/test/text`.
+To replace all occurrences in a single line `:s/test/text/g`.
+In order to confirm before a change `:%s/test/text/gc`

+* Leaving the search text field blank tells vim to use the last pattern.

 ## Basics
 * Insert mode, normal mode